-A share key is used to protect a logical token share when they are written to a smart card or software token.
-A share may be protected using a pass phrase.
-The pass phrase is combined with a module key, the share number and the smart card id to form a unique Triple DES key used to encrypt the share.
-This Triple DES key is not stored on the module.
+A share key is used to protect a logical token share when they are written to a smart card or software token that is used for authentication.
+The share key is created by creating a message comprised of an nCipher secret prefix, Module key, Share number, smart card unique id and an optional 20 bytes supplied by the user (expected to be the SHA-1 hash of a pass phrase entered into the application), and using this as the input to the approved pRNG function to form a unique key used to encrypt the share - this is either an AES or Triple DES key depending on the key type of the logical token which is itself determined by the key type of the module key.
+This key is not stored on the module.
 It is recalculated every time share is loaded.
-The share data includes a MAC, if the pass phrase is incorrect the MAC will not verify correctly and the share is rejected.
+The share data includes a MAC, if the MAC does not verify correctly the share is rejected.